ethyca/fides/docs/fides/docs/development/developing_fides.md

 Depending on your computer, this will take anywhere from ~30 seconds to ~2 minutes.
 The webserver will log all of its activity to that window which is useful for debugging and checking potential server-side errors.

+!!! note
+    When running `nox -s dev`, if you get an `importlib.metadata.PackageNotFoundError: fides`, it means that `fides` was not properly installed.
+Run `nox -s dev -- shell`, and then run `pip install -e .`

+    You can verify Fides is installed with `pip list | grep fides`

 ### Opening a Shell

 Now that the webserver is up and running, a convenient way to interact with it as well as the Fides CLI is to open a shell directly into the running webserver container.
 Open a new terminal and run the following: